Political cartoon: Modern political cartoons

 Political cartoons can usually be found on the editorial page of many newspapers, although a few (such as Garry Trudeau's Doonesbury) are sometimes placed on the regular comic strip page.
 Most cartoonists use visual metaphors and caricatures to address complicated political situations, and thus sum up a current event with a humorous or emotional picture.

 Yaakov Kirschen, creator of the Israeli comic strip Dry Bones, says his cartoons are designed to make people laugh, which makes them drop their guard and see things the way he does.
 In an interview, he defined his objective as a cartoonist as an attempt to "seduce rather than to offend."

 Modern political cartooning can be built around traditional visual metaphors and symbols such as Uncle Sam, the Democratic donkey and the Republican elephant.
 One alternative approach is to emphasize the text or the story line, as seen in Doonesbury which tells a linear story in comic strip format.

-Cartoons have a great potential to political communication capable of enhancing political comprehension and reconceptualization of events, through specific frames of understanding.
+Cartoons have a great potential to cause political communication capable of enhancing political comprehension and reconceptualization of events, through specific frames of understanding.
 Mateus' analysis "seems to indicate that the double standard thesis can be actually applied to trans-national contexts.
 This means that the framing of politics and business may not be limited to one country but may reflect a political world-view occurring in contemporary societies.
 From the double standard standpoint, there are no fundamental differences in the way Canadian political cartoonists and Portuguese political cartoons assess politics and business life".
 The article does not state that all political cartoons are based on this kind of double standard, but suggests that the double standard thesis in political cartoons may be a frequent frame among possible others.

 A political cartoon commonly draws on two unrelated events and brings them together incongruously for humorous effect.
 The humour can reduce people's political anger and so serves a useful purpose.
 Such a cartoon also reflects real life and politics, where a deal is often done on unrelated proposals beyond public scrutiny.

+Political cartoonists receive backlash for controversial cartoons much quicker in contemporary times than they did before the advent of the internet, because social media and the internet allow content and messages to be seen and sent instantly.
+However, their cartoons can, at the same time and for the same reason, be circulated quicker and be viewed by larger numbers of people.